Beninoonet/SamBot/README.md

 - `/serverinfo`: The bot will respond with "Twitch info command!".

 // Utility Commands
+- `/help`: The bot will respond with a list of available commands and their descriptions.
 - `/ping`: The bot will respond with "Pong!". // This command evolued to include latency measurement.
+- `/avatar`: The bot will respond with the avatar of a user.

+// Twitch Streamer Commands
 - `/twitchinfo`: The bot will respond with "Twitch info command!".

 // Message Commands